User Virtualization Software

 User Virtualization Features & Capabilities

-- Persistent personas in non-persistent virtual desktop environments
+Persistent personas in non-persistent virtual desktop environments

-- Integration with Microsoft Active Directory
+Integration with Microsoft Active Directory

-- Allow users of non-persistent desktops to install applications without affecting the base machine image
+Allow users of non-persistent desktops to install applications without affecting the base machine image

-- Ability to connect and disconnect network printers
+Ability to connect and disconnect network printers

-- Ability to lockdown desktop limiting access to storage, application installs etc.
+Ability to lock down desktop limiting access to storage, application installs, etc.

-User Virtualization Products
+User Virtualization Comparison